How to Recover Image From Backup

 If you've watermarked or resized an image and you'd like to restore the original image you'll need to do the following:

 1) Before you create any galleries or make edits to images, first thing you'll need to do is turn on backups.
 Go to Gallery > Other Options > Image Options.
 Select 'Yes' next to 'Backup the original images?'
 This is turned on by default, but just in case you may have changed this setting, it's best to confirm:

-2) To recover the backup image, go to Gallery > Manage Galleries > [select gallery to edit] > select image to recover and either under bulk actions select 'recover from backup' and click 'apply' or hover over your image and click 'recover'.
+2) To recover the backup image, go to Gallery > Manage Galleries > [select gallery to edit] > select image to recover and either under bulk actions select 'Recover from backup' and click 'Apply' or under the image thumbnail will be a list of edit options, click 'Recover'.
 Once the process is complete click 'save changes' and your original image is now recovered! 🙂

 How to Restore Your Site

-Not only is it important to keep your site up to date, by upgrading WordPress and plugins when an update becomes available, but it is also important to do a full backup of your site on a monthly basis, in case you choose to move your site in the future, or need to restore your site due to data loss or other unfortunate event, like your site was hacked.
+Not only is it important to keep your site up to date by upgrading WordPress and plugins when an update becomes available, but it is also important to do a full backup of your site on a monthly basis in case you choose to move your site in the future, or need to restore your site due to data loss or other unfortunate events, like your site was hacked.

 What if my site breaks, and I lose everything?
 How can I restore my site to a working version?

 This is where a backup tool comes in.
 Of all the backup plugins available, BackupBuddy has the easiest for restoring a WordPress website.
 Another option is going with a host that supplies backups on a daily or weekly basis [read more about creating a full backup from server].